Did you know that Producers Guild membership stands at more than 7,000 people?

 The types of new media platforms seem to grow by the day, which is why those working in this medium must know which ones are approved for potential Producers Guild membership:

 The landscape of the entertainment industry is continually evolving.
-If you are part of a producing team but do not see your position or platform listed above, it’s worth reaching out to the PGA to see if you may still be eligible for Producers Guild of America membership.
+If you are part of a producing team but do not see your position listed above, it’s worth reaching out to the PGA to see if you may still be eligible for Producers Guild of America membership.

 Now that we’ve established who can receive Producers Guild membership, let’s discuss how to get into the Producers Guild of America.

 PGA membership is partially contingent on the credits a person has earned while working on various productions.
-We’ll take a deeper dive momentarily into the details of those productions can qualify a person for the Producers Guild, but the following gives a general overview of the types of projects that can help qualify someone for membership:
+We’ll take a deeper dive momentarily into the details of those productions that can qualify a person for the Producers Guild, but the following gives a general overview of the types of projects that can help qualify someone for membership:

 How to get into the Producers Guild of America can be broken down by several criteria: professional experience, references, additional application materials, other eligibility factors and payment.